slittorin/home-assistant-setup/README.md

 _finalize
 ```
    - Make it executable with `chmod ug+x os-stats.sh`.
-   - Add it to crontab with `crontab -e` to run every 15 minutes by adding:
+   - Add it to crontab with `sudo crontab -e` to run every 15 minutes by adding:
      ```cron
      */15 * * * * /srv/os-stats.sh
      ```